 Blockage and swelling in the oil glands of the eye cause chalazia, but working out which gland depends on the level of the bump.
 Deep chalazia results from inflammation in the tarsal meibomian gland, and superficial chalazia results from inflammation in the Zeis gland.

 A chalazion occurs due to obstruction and inflammation in the sebaceous glands in the eyelids.
 These glands produce an oil that helps prevent tears in the eye’s surface.

 People can treat a chalazion at home.
 They should be aware of any changes in the condition and may wish to see a doctor if:

-Home remedies for styes and chalazia are similar, but medical treatment can differ.
+Home remedies for styes and chalazia include:

 To apply a warm compress, a person

 - make sure that their hands are clean